advancedAgritek-BB/coinTrader2.0/README.md

    Exchange connectivity relies on [ccxt](https://github.com/ccxt/ccxt) which is installed with these requirements.
 Make sure the `ccxt` package is available when running the trading bot.
 2. Run `python crypto_bot/wallet_manager.py` to create `user_config.yaml` and enter your API credentials.
 3. Adjust `crypto_bot/config.yaml` to select the exchange and execution mode.
+   The bot will not start if this file is missing or empty.
 4. Start the trading bot:
    ```bash
    python -m crypto_bot.main